fossasia/support.eventyay.com/cancellations-refunds/How-to-cancel-a-ticket-order.md

+---
+title: How to cancel a ticket order
+---

 # How to cancel a ticket order?

 To cancel an order, there are a few steps that you can follow.